School of Dog Training

 The Anti-Cruelty Society’s School of Dog Training offers the most flexible group dog training classes available known as “Levels Training.”
 Levels obedience training is a group program offering unlimited training sessions during the period in which you are enrolled.
 With a levels membership, you can come to our drop-in classes as often as you want or need, based on your own expectations for your dog.

 Some of our students come as often as three times per week!
 Check our schedule below to see when each level is offered.
 Move through all four levels or choose to stay at a lower level.
 The choice is yours!

-PLEASE NOTE: Registration and attendance of a levels orientation is MANDATORY: dogs will not be admitted to class without first attending the orientation.
+PLEASE NOTE: Registration and attendance of a humans only levels orientation is MANDATORY: dogs will not be admitted to class without the owner first attending the orientation.